purple-technology/serverless-trpc-subscriptions/README.md

 # Motivation

 Subscriptions and real time data is a common requirement for apps.
-At purple we love the type-safety provided by tRPC and we also love serverless. tRPC currently requires a stateful server while serverless is of course stateless.
+At purple we love the type-safety provided by tRPC and we also love serverless. tRPC currently requires a stateful server for websockets while serverless is of course stateless.
 Here we're providing the following solutions:

 - Provide adapters for AWS API Gateway to easily create $connect, $disconnect and a main handler in a type-safe manner
 - Provide logic to persist subscriptions in DynamoDB using single table design